Quigles1337/PROTOCOLS-FINANCIAL_ENGINEERING/README.md

 # XRPL-Inspired Financial Primitives

-# GOD BLESS THIS IS MY GIFT, LOVE ADZ
+# GOD BLESS THIS IS MY GIFT, LOVE ADZ.
+DO GOOD.
+WITH THIS FUNCTIONALITY COMES GREAT *RESPONSIBILITY* 🖤

 **Universal implementation of XRPL's revolutionary financial primitives across all major blockchain platforms**